jacobwang925/adaptive_lane_keeping/README.md

 ## 2. Requirements

-- MATLAB R2023b or later
+- MATLAB R2025a — development environment (other versions may or may not be compatible)
 - Simulink
 - Model Predictive Control Toolbox
 - Optimization Toolbox